The Collective Consciousness of Yoga

 I used to thou, I have to admit.
 But now I know better.
 Maybe my practice has evolved?
 Hopefully.

 Still there is something that dosen't quite resonate with me, obviously, since I Am a white female yoga teacher and practitioner for that matter.
 It's something in the way they speak about the subject that makes me feel that I (as white woman) should just give up yoga all in all, cause by being what and who I am I somehow offend their cultural inheritance and south-asian roots.
 By loving, living and keeping these practices in my life and in the world.
-I keep listening to their conversation because some part of me recognize that this probably is a feeling people of minority has to deal with all the time, facing so-called white privileged supremacy.
+I keep listening to their conversation because some part of me recognize that this probably is a feeling people of minority has to deal with all the time, facing white privileged supremacy.
 A rejection or injustice based on what and who you are or are not.

 But from my knowledge and what I've learned from my western yoga teachers, this is everything that yoga is not supposed to be.
 A cause of judgment, separation and conflict.
 I really love and appreciate the concept of bringing together, through yoga.
 Unifying body and mind.
 Breath and movement.
 Soul and the divine.
 Brining people together.
 East and West.
 Maybe even across our religious and cultural differences.
 God knows that's something we need in the world right now, open minded people.
 All of us standing together, supporting each other against separation, fear, war, pollution and exploitation.